roelandkluit/Fah_AthomPG01V2/README.md

 ## Notes ##
 The firmware is only intended for the device detailed above.
 However, the procedure or any mistake during the procedure might leave the device in a unusable state.
 The device then must be reprogrammed using the serial interface after opening the case.</br>
 </br>
-The internal voltage and wattage sensors are not currently implemented in this version of the Firmware.</br>
+The internal voltage and wattage sensors are currently implemented only for providing status information, they are not send to the SysAP in this version of the Firmware.</br>
 </br>
 ***
 THE CONTENT AND INSTRUCTIONS ARE PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 IT ALSO DOES NOT WARRANT THE ACCURACY OF THE INFORMATION IN THE CONTENT.